jsebold666/razorenhanced.github.io/doc/tutorials/Using-VS-Code-as-RazorEnhanced-Editor.md

 - Define an environment variable named **EDITOR** that is the full path to the vscode executable.

 ## Install RazorEnhanced extension

-Note: While writing this I noticed the extension is disable the color highlighting.
-That will be fixed but doesn't affect these steps.

 - open the extensions bar. ctrl-shift-x or this icon on left side.